Pen-y-Fan/supermarket-receipt-refactoring-kata-php/php/README.md

 ## Folders

-- `src` - Contains the **StatementPrinter** Class along with the setup classes.
-Only **StatementPrinter.php** is refactored.
+- `src` - Contains the **ReceiptPrinter** Class which needs to be tested and refactored.
-- `tests` - Contains the corresponding tests.
-There should be no need to amend the test.
+    - `models` - Contains the 11 Classes and Interface which need to be tested and refactored.
-  - `approvals` - Contains the text output for the tests.
-There should be no need to amend.
+- `tests` - Contains the starting **SupermarketTest** which needs more test adding. **FakeCatalog** Class is a basic implementation of the **SupermarketCatalog** interface, which allows the tests to run.

 ## Testing